 For people on high-protein diets, finding variety in food can be difficult, and this leads to low satisfaction with meals and a lack of enthusiasm for food.
 Luckily for your diet, flavorful, unique, and high-protein snacks are more abundant than you may realize.
-If anyone have a question How to Get More Protein Into Your Snacks then, this list offers just a few tried-and-true favorites that might just become staples in your pantry, and if you’re not careful, your friends might start eating them, too.
+This list offers just a few tried-and-true favorites that might just become staples in your pantry, and if you’re not careful, your friends might start eating them, too.

 8 High-Protein Snacks to Try This Season